ZIUpdater Time Zone Tool

 - The current version of ZIUpdater updates the time zone information obtained from any downloaded copy of the IANA time zone database.

 - ZIUpdater performs a compilation step, transforming the IANA database into a JDK-compatible file set, then applies it to the file tree of the invoked JDK/JRE.

 - You may use ZIUpdater on any platform (Windows, Linux, macOS, etc.) where you have installed Java.

-- By design, it works with Zulu Enterprise, free Zulu builds of OpenJDK, Zulu Embedded, and Zing, but ZIUpdater has also been successfully tested against OpenJDK and Oracle JDK.
+- By design, it works with Azul Zulu Builds of OpenJDK and Azul Zulu Prime Builds of OpenJDK, but ZIUpdater has also been successfully tested against OpenJDK and Oracle JDK.

 To be precise, ZIUpdater works as a JAR file utility that operates against the Java installation of the JRE that invokes it.
 It compiles tzdata source information into files in binary format and puts these files into the Java installation directory.

 For Java 8 and later, the source data is compiled into a single file placed at: